• State Regulations in New Mexico

 Buying or Selling Without Paperwork

-It is possible to buy or sell a vehicle without the certificate of title or registration papers, but the MVD doesn't advise it.
+It is possible to buy or sell a vehicle without the certificate of title or registration papers, but the NM MVD doesn't advise it.
 For the buyer trying to register and title a vehicle without a previous title, the required paper trail is almost endless.
 Call the title information line at (888) 683-4636 for details.

 A buyer should be aware of a transaction from a seller with no paperwork; this could be a red flag signaling that the seller doesn't really own the vehicle.